azizbekx/food-freshness-detector/README.md

 ### Research Questions

-1. **Can a CNN accurately distinguish between fresh and spoiled food items?**
+1. **RQ1: Dataset Characteristics** - How is the food freshness dataset structured in terms of class distribution, balance, and visual characteristics of fresh vs. rotten samples?
-2. **Which visual features (color, texture) contribute most to detecting food spoilage?**
+2. **RQ2: Training Performance** - How does the VGG19 architecture with transfer learning perform during training, and what patterns emerge in the learning curves?
-3. **How does data preprocessing and augmentation affect performance?**
+3. **RQ3: Data Augmentation Impact** - How does data preprocessing and augmentation affect model performance in food freshness classification across different food categories?
-4. **What is the impact of image quality and environmental factors on accuracy?**
+4. **RQ4: Visual Feature Interpretation** - Which visual features and spatial regions does the CNN prioritize when identifying food spoilage using Grad-CAM analysis?
-5. **Can this provide a practical, non-invasive solution for food quality monitoring?**
+5. **RQ5: Deployment Readiness** - How effective is the system for practical deployment in terms of test accuracy, per-category performance, inference speed, and single-image classification reliability?

 ### Dataset